-Before his clerkship, Steven received his J.D. from the Duke University School of Law, where he served as the Articles and Comments Editor for the Duke Journal of Constitutional Law & Public Policy.
-He also received the North Carolina Bar Association Certificate of Achievement for Pro Bono Service.
+Steven attended the Duke University School of Law, where he served as the Articles and Comments Editor for the Duke Journal of Constitutional Law & Public Policy.

-Steven received his B.A., summa cum laude, in philosophy and political science from the University of Alabama, where he was selected to join Phi Beta Kappa.
+Steven received his undergraduate degree, summa cum laude, from the University of Alabama, where he studied philosophy, political science, and history and was selected to join Phi Beta Kappa.

 Professional Associations and Memberships